The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: Introduction

-\msk The main goal of this paper is to compute $\eta(s)$ and $\eta$ for $\mathcal{D}$ on orientable $\Z_{2^r}$-manifolds of odd dimension $n=2m+1$, $m$ odd.
+As we have mentioned, in \cite[\S 5]{MP.AGAG12}, a method to reduce the computation of the $\eta$ function for a manifold with arbitrary holonomy group $F$ to the case of cyclic holonomy group is presented.
+Hence, for a general cyclic holonomy group $F\simeq \Z_N = \Z_{p_1^{r_1}} \times \cdots \times \Z_{p_t^{r_t}}$, with $p_1,\ldots,p_t$ different primes, and thus one is basically led to the study of the contributions of each $\Z_{p_i^{r_i}}$ to the computation of $\eta(\Gamma)$.
+As a step in this direction, it is the goal of this paper to cover the case of the even prime $2$.
+We are thus interested in the computation of $\eta(s)$ and $\eta$ for the operator $\mathcal{D}$ on arbitrary orientable $\Z_{2^r}$-manifolds of odd dimension $n=2m+1$, $m$ odd.
 In this way, the present paper can be considered as a natural continuation of \cite{MP.JGA11} and \cite{MP.AGAG12}.
-We remark that these manifolds are not classified (as it is the case for $\Z_p$ manifolds, $p$ prime) since there is no such classification available for integral representations of $\Z_{2^r}$, $r \ge 2$.
+We remark here that $\Z_{2^r}$-manifolds are not classified (as it is the case for $\Z_p$ manifolds, $p$ prime).

 \sk A brief outline of the paper is as follows.
-In Section \ref{sec rotation}, we study the rotation angles of a matrix $B\in \mathrm{GL}(n)$ of order $2^r$.
-Some trigonometric identities involving sines at special angles of the form $\tf{k\ell \pi}{2^r}$, with $k,\ell$ odd integers, are given in Propositions \ref{prop. sines2} and \ref{prop. sumsines} (see also Propositions \ref{lema. cots} and \ref{prop. sumcots} for related identities involving cotangents).
-These identities play a key role in the computation of $\eta(s)$ and $\eta$, allowing great simplifications in the steps of the proofs, which lead to the final expressions in the statements.
+In Section \ref{sec rotation}, we study the rotation angles of a matrix $B\in \mathrm{GL}(n)$ of order $2^r$ and its characteristic polynomial.
+Some trigonometric identities involving sines and cotangents at special angles of the form $\tf{k\ell \pi}{2^r}$, with $k,\ell$ odd integers, play a key role in the computation of $\eta(s)$ and $\eta$, allowing great simplifications in the steps of the proofs, which lead to the final expressions in the statements.
+For clarity, they are presented at the end in the Appendix.